APx555 B Series Audio Analyzer

 Digital serial capability is essential in R&D for evaluating designs at the circuit board level.
 The Digital Serial I/O (DSIO) option provides a direct multichannel connection to chip-level interfaces such as I2S, TDM, and other popular serial interface formats including left-justified, right-justified, and DSP.
 Jitter capable.

 HDMI + ARC (option)

 The APx HDMI option allows engineers to measure HDMI audio quality and audio format compatibility on devices such as surround sound receivers, set-top boxes, smartphones, tablets, TVs, and DVD or Blu-ray Disc™ players.
 APx can stream both lossless and compressed formats from pre-encoded audio test files, making it easy to troubleshoot component compatibility and issues related to downsampling, downmixing, or transcoding.

-APx500 software options provide measurements and functionality beyond the core set of capabilities standard for the APx555.
+APx500 software options provide measurements and functionality beyond the core set of capabilities standard for the APx555 audio analzyer.
 A variety of options are offered, suited to different specific test applications and requirements.
-For APx B Series analyzers and legacy APx analyzers running version 5.0 software, software option licenses are electronically activated and are tied to a specific analyzer via serial number.
-For legacy APx analyzers running APx software version 4.6 or earlier, software option licenses are enabled by “iButtons” that mount on the rear of the instrument.
+For APx B Series audio analyzers and legacy APx analyzers running version 5.0 software, software option licenses are electronically activated and are tied to a specific analyzer via serial number.
+For legacy APx audio analyzers running APx software version 4.6 or earlier, software option licenses are enabled by “iButtons” that mount on the rear of the instrument.

 ADC Test Mode (SW-555ADCTEST)